-In planning and performing our audit of the financial statements of the Citizens of the World Charter School - Kansas City as of and for the year ended June 30, 2022, in accordance with auditing standards generally accepted in the United States of America, we considered the School's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the School's internal control.
+In planning and performing our audit of the financial statements of the Citizens of the World Charter School - Kansas City for the year ended June 30, 2023, we considered the School's internal control to determine our auditing procedures for the purpose of expressing an opinion on the financial statements and not to provide assurance on the internal control.
+Accordingly, we do not express an opinion on the effectiveness of the School's internal control over financial reporting.